Last edited: 27 Jan 2020

 - BrewpubsBerlin keeps track of which brewpubs I've visited in Berlin and elsewhere in Germany.
 It includes my impressions, web links, addresses and a Google map showing them all.
 PubsBerlin lists most of the English and Irish pubs in the city, although I haven't visited most of them.

-- Some stuff I've written, mostly tech articles and book reviews, can be found in MyWriting
+- Some stuff I've written, mostly tech articles and book reviews, but also including writeups of our Hurtigruten trip along the Norwegian coast in German and English (with lots of pictures), and a lengthy trip across the USA, can be found in MyWriting

 My software projects

 |If any of my software has been helpful to you or your company, and you feel like expressing your gratitude beyond saying Thank you (which is also appreciated), please note that I have an Amazon Wish List containing several inexpensive items, or you can contribute directly via PayPal.|

 - My Android app Ping & Net for TCP/IP network diagnostics is available in the Google Play Store for free.

 - I'm committer to JForum2, IMO the best open source Java web forum software, and cewolf, a JSP tag library for embedding charts in Java web apps (which is dormant now).

 - ProfileViewer helps make sense of Java profiling information and GNU gprof output.
 It's outdated now, but still functional.

 - PrologJava: Thinking about combining Prolog and Java?
 Here's a BSF engine for JLog (a Prolog-in-Java system)

 - CpuSimulator6502: j6502 is a 6502 CPU simulator written in Java.
 There's also an assembler that generates object code for it.
 For those too young to remember, the 6502 powered computers such as the Apple //, the Atari 400/800, and various Commodore models like the PET-2001 and the C-64.